 How to outsmart a romance scammer when you find yourself enamored with them?
 Or are confused about how real this relationship is?
 Well, getting a third party’s opinion is always the smart way to gain perspective on such tricky situations.
-Don’t hesitate or feel ashamed of sharing with a trusted friend or confidante the fact that you’ve met someone online and now suspect their motives.
+Don’t hesitate or feel ashamed of sharing with a trusted friend, family member, or confidante the fact that you’ve met someone online and now suspect their motives.

 If a person, who claims to love you but hasn’t found the time to meet you or be with you, asks you for money, there is no doubt that they are after your money.
 So, make it a point to never send money to a ‘lover’ or ‘partner’ who is practically still a stranger to you.
 Not on an impulse anyway.

-No, one of the romance scammer tactics is to avoid video calls at all costs.
+No, if someone is out to scam you, they will steer clear of video calls at all costs.
 They may do so because they may be hiding behind a fake identity.
 If you get to see the real person you’re interacting with, their entire con falls flat.
 Besides, video calls offer you a sneak peek into their life.
 What if they said they’re in the military and stationed in Afghanistan but are operating from a dingy basement in your city itself?
 A single call can unravel it all.

 If you’re talking to a scammer, first and foremost, they will seem too eager to take the relationship with you forward.
 A scammer will be almost aggressive in their expressions of love and do everything in their power to make you feel the same way too.
 Once you take the bait, they’d swoop in with demands for money.
 In short, a prospective partner, who seems too good to be true, is available virtually but always comes up with excuses to not meet you, is a likely scammer.
 Rest assured, they will ask you to bail them out from a dire financial mess at some point.